tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 On 3M we own between 100 and 450 licenses for between 90 and 350 public domain books.
 This is out of a library size of about 14500 titles.

 So the overlap is real, but it's not huge.
 I haven't determined how often these books get loaned out.

+## Application Performance Metrics

+### Usage
+* Frequency of visits per week ?
+* Time period (Day or Night, randomly)
+* Measures hoe people use the app.
+Does it solve a problem?
+* Sessions per week

+### Lifetime Value (platform effectiveness)
+* Usage via Mobile vs Web (Surveys suggest Mobile/Tablet is dominant platform preference.
+* iOS vs Android vs MAC vs PC (can be measures by Google analytics of site using browser/platform)
+* This measures the effectiveness of the APPs channel performance (e.g. mobile)

+Retention Rate (Stickiness)
+The one-, seven- and 30-day retention rates.
+Do the same people continue to use the app over time.?
+This may be difficult given the loan period.

+Active Users
+Number of users who use APP with regularity.
+Monthly active users (MAU)
+Daily active users (DAU)

+Session Length
+Quantifies the depth of a person's relationship with an App.
+Browse list
+Item Page

+App Launch / Load Time
+Page load time

+User Acquisition
+This is really a measure of marketing channel effectiveness.
+Because we are testing a given population for the pilot we are won’t be able to measure this unless we extend the campaign to other schools.  (e.g. test outside the population.)